Robust Narrowest Significance Pursuit: Inference for multiple change-points in the median

 \subsection{RNSP: context and modus operandi}

-Robust NSP (RNSP) differs from NSP as defined in \cite{f21} in terms of the data functional it targets, and in how it measures local deviation of this data functional from the baseline model.
-RNSP discovers regions in the data in which the {\em median} departs from the baseline model.
-This is in contrast to NSP, which targets the {\em mean}.
-In RNSP, we do not make any moment assumptions about the data, and therefore the median is a natural measure of data centrality.
-In RNSP, the baseline model is constant, and therefore the algorithm will look to discover segments in the data in which the median must experience abrupt departures from constancy (change-points in the level), at a certain global significance level.

-In this section, we review the components of the algorithmic framework that are shared between NSP and RNSP, with the generic measurement of local deviation from the constant model as one of its building blocks.
-In Section \ref{sec:rnsp}, we will introduce the particular way in which local deviation from the constant model is measured in RNSP, which is appropriate for the median and hence fundamentally different from NSP.
+RNSP discovers regions in the data in which the {\em median} departs from constancy, at a certain global significance level.
+This is in contrast to NSP \citep{f21}, which targets the {\em mean}.
+RNSP does not make moment assumptions about the data, and therefore the median is a natural measure of data centrality.
+We now review the components of the algorithmic framework that are shared between NSP and RNSP, with the generic measurement of local deviation from the constant model as one of its building blocks.
+In Section \ref{sec:rnsp}, we introduce the particular way in which local deviation from the constant model is measured in RNSP, which is appropriate for the median and hence fundamentally different from NSP.

 RNSP operates in the signal plus noise model